yiisoft/yii2-apidoc/README.md

 Currently, there is only the `bootstrap` template available.

-You may also add the `yii\apidoc\commands\ApiController` and `GuideController` to your console application command map and run them inside of your applications console app.
+You may also add the `yii\apidoc\commands\ApiController` and `GuideController` to your console application command map and run them inside your application's console app.

 ### Generating docs from multiple sources